Treating lung cancer symptoms

 Cough

-Cough is a common symptom of lung cancer.
-An irritating cough can really affect your quality of life.
+An irritating, persistent cough can really affect your quality of life.
 You may complain of not being able to sleep, shortness of breath and pain.
 It is important to find out the cause of the cough.
 The tumour, a chest infection or bronchitis may cause the cough.
 Treatment with certain medicines, radiotherapy or antibiotics may help.

 Tips:

-• Tell your doctor if your cough is dry and irritating.
+- Tell your doctor if your cough is dry and irritating.
 You may not be coughing up any phlegm.
-He or she may give you medicine to reduce or stop the cough.
+They may give you medicine to reduce or stop the cough.

 Pain

-A lung tumour can cause mild or severe pain in your chest by pressing on nearby tissues and organs.
-Pain can also be caused when the tumour has spread to other parts of your body, such as your bones.
+A lung tumour can cause mild to severe pain in your chest by pressing on nearby tissues and organs.
+Pain can also be caused by the tumour spreading to other parts of your body, such as your bones.
 The pain may be constant or present only now and then.

 Read more about managing pain.